 SchoolSchool of Arts & Sciences

-Develop your artistry through a challenging curriculum taught in a collaborative learning environment — from studios to classrooms to ensembles.
+Develop your artistry through a challenging curriculum taught in a collaborative learning environment.
 Follow your interests through elective courses, independent studies, internships, and capstone projects to chart the course for your professional career.

 What You’ll Learn

 You'll develop your skills as a musician in the classroom, rehearsal room, and studio – building a solid foundation for your chosen career path.

 Participate in large ensembles, chamber groups, community ensembles, musical theater, and special events, such as the renowned Christmas at Mary concert.
 In addition to performances on our Bismarck, ND campus, ensembles tour regionally, nationally, and internationally.

 You’ll receive individualized attention and direction from faculty who combine their own performance excellence with expertise as educators.

 - Work with world-renowned guest artists.

 Mary’s special events, such as the annual Jazz Festival, attract musicians from around the world to work and perform with students.